bryanmcnett/aabo/README.md

 Therefore, If the minABC is stored in one place and the maxABC is stored somewhere else, a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle-triangle test is rarely necessary.

-For AABB, no subset of the four checks defines a finite volume, and so if you were to try to do initial trivial rejection with less than four values, you would be checking against a bounding object with infinite volume.
-This is the essential advantage of AABH.
+For AABB, no subset of the four checks encloses a finite volume, and so if you were to try to do initial trivial rejection with less than four values, the initial bounding object would have infinite volume.
+This is larger than the volume of an AABH's first triangle.
+That is the essential advantage of AABH.

 A cheap axis-aligned bounding triangle test against minABC can be done first, and only in the unlikely event that an intersection test passes, a subsequent test against maxABC can be done if so desired.
 In this way, AABH has a larger memory footprint than AABB, but uses less memory bandwidth and computation than AABB.